 Depending on the environment, all metals will corrode.
 Metals naturally react with the chemicals in the environment and over time these reactions can cause corrosion like rust.
 Adding a layer of non-corrosive plating finishes, like tricom, nickel, or chromium, will protect the substrate from corroding.
 These electroplated coatings will break down less quickly and increase the life of the product.

 Mainly seen in industrial applications, electroplating can be used to create extremely hard surfaces.
 Metals that are under the stress of heavy use need to be able to withstand that stress.
 If a soft metal is used without this added hardness, it could flex and possibly break.
-A metal like chromium will harden the surface between 65-70 HRc.
+Chromium electroplating will harden the surface between 65-70 HRc.

 Reduced Friction & Wear